Ireland men's national handball team: EHF Challenge Trophy 2009

 The Irish Men's team finished in 3rd place of the group G2 in the EHF Challenge Cup trophy in Malta.
-3rd place is the best result an Irish team have achieved in the 10 years of the competition.
+The 3rd place finish was the best result an Irish team achieved in the prior 10 years of the competition.

-The schedule for the tournament resulted in Ireland playing the hosts Malta in the first match at the University Sports Hall.
+Ireland played the hosts Malta in the first match at the University Sports Hall.
 In front of a home Maltese crowd, the Irish were down at half time by 20:7.
-Ireland in the second ended up being beaten by a 36 to 20 score line.
-The game was marred by a challenge on Sligo's Brian Campion following a foul by a Maltese player, with the Maltese player receiving a straight red card.
+In the second half, Ireland ended up being beaten by a 36 to 20 score line.
+During the game, a foul on Sligo's Brian Campion resulted in a straight red card for a Maltese player.

-The second game of the tournament for the Irish saw them taking on the favorites/favorites and eventual winners Finland.
-The Finns won comfortably by 38 goals to 19.
-Brian Campion recovered from the previous day's incident to take his place in the team.
+The second game of the tournament for the Irish saw them taking on the eventual winners Finland.
+The Finns won by 38 goals to 19.

 Ireland's third game was against Scotland.
-The Scottish team, which had 4 players from the Great Britain Olympic Program, led 15:14 at half time.
-The Irish ultimately won by 35:29.
+The Scottish team, which had 4 players from the Great Britain Olympic Program, led 15:14 at halftime.
+However, the Irish ultimately won by 35:29.

-The Bronze medal was not the only award the Irish won at the Tournament.
-Middle Back player Oisin O' Brannagain was voted on to the tournament's all star team.
+In addition to winning the bronze medal at the tournament, middle-back player Oisin O'Brannagain was voted onto the tournament's all-star team.

 EHF Challenge Trophy 2011

-The most recent Irish international games took place at the University of Limerick for the 2011 edition of the EHF Challenge Trophy.

-The first game with eventual champions, the Faroe Islands, ended in a 30–20 defeat with Kevin Murphy's 5 goals top scoring for the Irish and Alim Khaliq receiving man of the match in goal.

-The second match with Georgia was a similar story, the Irish losing 37–21.
-Chris O'Reilly top scored with 6 and Steffan Meyer's 4 goals helping him claim the man of the match for the Ireland.

-The final game was against England, and Ireland took a 15–11 lead in the first half.
-However, the game ended 29–24 to England.
-The scoring in this game came mainly from the back court, with O'Reilly once again top scoring with 11 goals and Meyer adding 5.
-Both players were named in the All-Star team for the tournament.
+The 2011 edition of the EHF Challenge Trophy took place at the University of Limerick.
+The first game with eventual champions, the Faroe Islands, ended in a 30–20 defeat.
+In the second match, Georgia defeated Ireland by 37–21.
+The final game was against England and, while Ireland took a 15–11 lead in the first half, the game ended 29–24 to England.

+2012

 The team competed in the 2014 European qualifiers for the first time in June 2012.
-All three matches, however, resulted in huge losses.
+All three matches, however, resulted in significant losses.